thezawzaw/kubernetes-gitops-guide/docs/README.md

 This GitOps hands-on practical guide is based on the [GitOps in Kubernetes with GitLab CI and ArgoCD](https://levelup.gitconnected.com/gitops-in-kubernetes-with-gitlab-ci-and-argocd-9e20b5d3b55b) article by Poom Wettayakorn.
 But, I will share more details and focus on a beginner-friently guide.

+## Prerequisites

+Make sure you have installed the following:

+- Familiar with basic Linux commands
+- Docker Engine
+- Linux installed VM or server or local machine (Ubuntu, Fedora, RHEL, etc.)

 ## [1] Containerizing an application

 > [!NOTE]